Lightning Safety Tips

-Smoke Alarms and Detectors need to be check once a month to ensure they are in good working order.
-The batteries will need to be replaced every 6 month (use New Years Day and July 4th as reminders).
+Smoke Alarms and Detectors need to be checked once a month to ensure they are in good working order.
+The batteries will need to be replaced every 6 months (use New Years Day and July 4th as reminders).
 When changing the batteries make sure to clean the alarm or detector.
 Alarms may look clean, but dust can accumulate inside the cover which may prevent them from sounding or cause them to sound needlessly.
 Gently vacuum smoke alarms regularly using the soft brush attachment or by using canned air to blow the dust out.
 If you are not sure how to check them, please call the Fire Department (333-4363) for assistance.

 Check the NFPA Safety Messages About Smoke Alarms for more detailed information regarding the proper installation of Smoke Alarms and Detectors.

-- Make sure your space heaters have an emergency shut off in case they tip over.
+- Make sure your space heaters have an emergency shut-off in case they tip over.
 ONLY use the fuel recommended by the manufacturer.
 Never refill a space heater while it is operating or still hot.
 Refuel outside, away from the house.

 - Make sure wood stoves are properly installed, away from combustible surfaces, have the proper floor support and adequate ventilation.
 Never use flammable liquids (such as gasoline) to start or accelerate fire.

 - Have your furnace and chimney professionally inspected annually and cleaned if necessary.
 Chimney tar build-up is a common cause of chimney fires.

 - Use a glass or metal screen in front of your fireplace to prevent sparks from igniting nearby carpets and furniture.